 Cyber Security Cost To Organization Per Year:

-As per CNN, the average U.S. firm’s average cost is $15 million a year.
+According to CNN, the average U.S. firm’s annual cost is $15 million.
 That’s 15 million per year.
 This is not remediation.
 This is to have a team of people looking at holes in their network.
 How can you protect yourself and your company?
 First, hire Cyber Security Consulting Ops to fix the gaps in your network and set traps if and when hackers get in.
 The following essential thing is education.
-Your employees need to know and understand the tactics and trap hackers use to lure victims.
+Your employees must understand hackers’ tactics and traps to lure victims.

 “U.S. firms are losing millions of dollars annually to cybercrime, even as the cost to hackers themselves falls.